When Anti-Racism and Sustainability Become a PR Stunt

 Notoriously, we’ve witnessed L’Oreal and the NFL speaking out while they are perpetrators of abuse against Black people and people of colour, especially the ones who dare take a stance against racism.
 Again, the irony of their marketing and PR stunt is not lost on Black people.
 In 2017, Munroe Bergdof was dropped by L’Oreal for speaking out against a white supremacist in Charlottesville, Virginia because her comments were “at odds” with the brand’s values.
 Bergdof rightfully called out L’Oreal in a tweet, exposing their performative activism and their false solidarity.
 Here’s what doesn’t make any sense to me: did L’Oreal really think we had forgotten?
 The beauty industry is famous for its hypocrisy when it comes to representation and diversity.
 As noted by Fast Company, Eyecue Insights even identified that dark skin tones only appeared in 13% of the 70 top beauty brands’ visuals over the past 3 years, but magically skyrocketed between May and July 2020, by a shocking 122%.
 By September, the majority of these brands had reverted back to business as usual, using lighter skinned models.

 Almost no industry is exempt from performative activism - retail, beauty, entertainment, sports are all guilty of pretending they care without showing evidence.
 Where was this support when Colin Kaepernick was practically exiled from the NFL for taking a knee during the American National Anthem four years ago?
 After all Kaepernick was protesting against state sanctioned violence or as we know it, police brutality against African-Americans.
-In June 2020, the same NFL who didn’t care about Black lives when Kaepernick stood for them began supporting the Black Lives movement, and unsurprisingly made a fake woke statement about the tragedies.
+In June 2020, the same NFL who didn’t seem to care about Black lives when Kaepernick stood for them began supporting the Black Lives movement, and unsurprisingly made a fake woke statement about the tragedies.
 Let’s remember that the NFL owners unanimously approved a national anthem policy requiring players to stand on the field but giving them the option to remain in the locker room if they wanted to take a political stand, instead of actually using their power to implement change.

 This statement from the Ex Wives Club says it all: “Everlane broke us.
 Our spirit, our bodies, and our ideas were considered for their cache and cultural value.
 Our psyche was manipulated to fall in line with a greenwashed version of sustainability as we ourselves, worked unsustainably just to be seen and acknowledged for our contributions, while watching our white counterparts advance.
 We spoke up, we were silenced, and we are now passing on the burden of carrying these memories off to those who must take accountability.”